 Digestibility refers to the ability of the food to be digested and absorbed by a pet.
 For example, an ingredient may be rich in nutrients but hard for a cat or dog to digest.
 This means that fewer nutrients are absorbed by the animal's intestines and, consequently, fewer end up in the bloodstream.

 You could have an ingredient mix that appears to be very nutritious, but if the pet food is not digestible, then the essential nutrients that your cat or dog needs will not be unlocked and absorbed.

 There are a number of factors that can determine digestibility.
 These include the formulaic make-up, in terms of the type of and ratio of different ingredients, as well as the quality of the ingredients.

 The way ingredients are ground and cooked can also have a major impact on digestibility.
 For example, corn in its raw form has a fibrous outer shell, but when ground and cooked correctly, the centre is exposed, making it much easier for cats and dogs to digest the beneficial nutrients.

 Similarly, overheating during the production process for meat and animal by-products can result in decreased digestibility and the reduced bioavailability of certain amino acids.
 This means less protein is digested and absorbed.

 But how can you tell whether your pet’s diet is digestible and that they're getting the nutrients they need?
-One way is to keep an eye on their stools - generally dogs and cats should excrete formed but not overly hardened stools once or twice a day.
-If your pet is producing less stool or the stool has a different consistency, digestibility may be an issue.
+One way is to keep an eye on their stools – generally dogs and cats should excrete formed but not overly hardened stools once or twice a day.
+If your pet is producing stools less frequently than this or with a different consistency, digestibility may be an issue.
 If they’re straining to defecate, this could also be a sign of digestion issues.

-As always, you should consult your vet if you have any concerns about your pet’s gut health - they will be able to advise a diet that’s digestible for your cat or dog.
+As always, you should consult your veterinarian if you have any concerns about your pet’s gut health – they will be able to advise a diet that’s digestible for your cat or dog.